jshaker000/mandlebrot_explorer/README.md

 M toggles to 'modulo view'

+Numbers 1 - 4 allow you to toggle between preloaded color maps from *src/config.cpp* (from this repo 1 and 2 are loaded with data, 3 and 4 are not).

 R to reset your view and scale back to the main fractal

 Currently Histogram view looks inconsistent.
 In some view it looks great and in others it looks iffy.